 #5 – Buy Used

-Just because someone else doesn’t need an item anymore doesn’t mean that item needs to head for the trash.
-Thrift stores, ebay, craigslist and other online options make it easier than ever to hunt down the items you are looking for at a better price.
-The quality of many manufactured goods also used to be better in years past, so an older well built something may well outlast its modern counterpart.
+Just because someone else doesn't need an item anymore doesn't mean that item needs to head for the trash.
+Thrift stores and online options make it easier than ever to hunt down the items you want.
+Many items were better made in years past, so an older well built something may well outlast its modern counterpart.